bitwarden/help/_articles/directory-connector/directory-sync-cli.md

 order: 03
 ---

-The Directory Connector CLI is suited toward work in environments where a desktop GUI is unavailable, or if you want to programmatically script directory sync operations using tools provided by the operating system (cron job, scheduled task, etc), and can be used cross-platform on Windows, macOS, and Linux distributions.
+The Directory Connector CLI is suited toward work in environments where a desktop GUI is unavailable, or if you want to programmatically script directory sync operations using tools provided by the operating system (cron job, scheduled task, etc.).
+The Directory Connector CLI can be used cross-platform on Windows, macOS, and Linux distributions.

 ## Getting Started